 - With large amounts, theobromine can produce muscle tremors, seizures, an irregular heartbeat, internal bleeding or a heart attack.
 The onset of theobromine poisoning is usually marked by severe hyperactivity.

 A single piece of chocolate should not be a problem.
-A single piece doesn't contain a large enough theobromine dosage to harm your dog; however, if you have a small dog that has eaten a box of chocolates, you need to go to the veterinarian immediately.
+A single piece doesn't contain a large enough theobromine dosage to harm your dog; however, if you have a small dog that has eaten a box of chocolates, you need to call and go to your veterinarian right away.
+Do not wait.

 Different chocolate types have different theobromine levels.
 Cocoa, cooking chocolate and dark chocolate contain the highest levels, while milk chocolate and white chocolate have the lowest.
 If you’re dealing with any quantity of dark or bitter chocolate, err on the side of caution.
 The high level of theobromine in dark chocolate means it takes only a very small amount to poison a dog.
 Less than an ounce of dark chocolate may be enough to poison a 44-pound dog.